davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

     Floating point constant that is not a 68881 constant

   S
-    Operands that satisfy m when -mpcrel is in effect
+    Operands that satisfy 'm' when -mpcrel is in effect

   T
-    Operands that satisfy s when -mpcrel is not in effect
+    Operands that satisfy 's' when -mpcrel is not in effect

   Q
     Address register indirect addressing mode